1,004 total views, 2 views today

 – Dot height is prone to reduction, due to the sheets being handled multiple times before supplying to the client.

-Over a period of the last decade, there have been a lot of advancements in the technology used to reproduce the braille dots on printed packaging cartons.
+Over the period of the last decade, there have been a lot of advancements in the technology used to reproduce the braille dots on printed packaging cartons.

 Pros of Rotary Die Embossing (Latest Technology)